Awesom0/Parse-Chat/README.md

 The following **additional** user stories are implemented:

-- [x] List anything else that you can get done to improve the app functionality! (+1-3pts) a log out method and button was created so that we can return to the log in page.
+- [x] List anything else that you can get done to improve the app functionality! (+1-3pts) a log out button and action was created so that we can return to the log in page.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):